 The company's very own Extreme Low Motion Blur technology makes objects in motion appear even sharper.
 The GameFast Input technology further minimizes input lag.
-The Game Visual and Game Plus functions improve color performance and control.
+The Game Visual function improves color performance and control.
 The ASUS Eye Care technology will keep eye fatigue to a minimum.

 The ASUS VG278Q is a widescreen monitor with 0.5 ms response time that is all about gaming.
 You won't find any extra nonsense here, just a variety of useful features that will improve your gaming experience and give you an advantage over your online opponents.
 Also suitable for watching action movies.

 1920 x 1080